Employing a care provider explained

 The cost of care at home depends on the amount of care your parent needs and why type of assistance they require.
 You’ll see from price lists that each agency operates different tariffs.

-The agency will carry out its own care need assessment and together you can agree on your parent’s individual care plan tailored to suit their needs.
+The provider will carry out its own care need assessment and together you can agree on your parent’s individual care plan tailored to suit their needs.

 The assessment will include questions about health, medication, dietary requirements, interests, mobility issues, tasks they find difficult and communication preferences.